SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 ### clusivity

-»⟮Clusivity⟯« is ⟮＿a grammatical feature＿⟯ which is ⟮a subfeature of⟯ ⟮＿grammatical person＿⟯.
+»⟮Clusivity⟯« is ⟮＿a sm grammatical feature＿⟯ which is ⟮a subfeature of⟯ ⟮＿grammatical person＿⟯.
 ⟮＿Clusivity＿⟯ encodes ⟮the difference between two kinds of⟯ ⟮first person plural reference⟯.
 ⟮[+inclusive/-exclusive]⟯ ⟮includes the addressee⟯, ⟮c-;[-inclusive/+exclusive]⟯ ⟮excludes the addressee⟯.

 ## tense-aspect-mood

 »⟮tense-aspect-mood⟯« is ⟮the grouping of⟯ ⟮＿tense＿, ＿aspect＿ and ＿mood＿⟯.
-⟮＿tense＿⟯, ⟮c_;＿aspect＿⟯ and ⟮c_;＿mood＿⟯ are all ⟮＿grammatical feature categories＿⟯ and all ⟮marked on verbs or VPs⟯.
+⟮＿tense＿⟯, ⟮c_;＿aspect＿⟯ and ⟮c_;＿mood＿⟯ are all ⟮＿sm grammatical feature categories＿⟯ and all ⟮marked on verbs or VPs⟯.
-⟮＿tense-aspect-mood＿⟯ ⟮exists as a grouping⟯ since ⟮those three ＿grammatical feature categories＿ are often strongly entangled in a given language and thus hard to separate.⟯
+⟮＿tense-aspect-mood＿⟯ ⟮exists as a grouping⟯ since ⟮those three ＿sm grammatical feature categories＿ are often strongly entangled in a given language and thus hard to separate.⟯

 ### tense

-»⟮Tense⟯« is ⟮＿the top-level grammatical feature category＿⟯ concerned with ⟮the relation of the time of the event to a point in time.⟯
+»⟮Tense⟯« is ⟮＿the top-level sm grammatical feature category＿⟯ concerned with ⟮the relation of the time of the event to a point in time.⟯
 ⟮＿Tense＿⟯ may be split into ⟮＿absolute tense＿⟯ and ⟮＿strict relative tense＿⟯ (though this is complicated, as discussed below).

 #### absolute tense